Italian fashion: Modern history

-Fashion in Italy started to become the most fashionable in Europe since the 11th century, and powerful cities of the time, such as Venice, Milan, Florence, Naples, Vicenza and Rome began to produce robes, jewelry, textiles, shoes, fabrics, ornaments and elaborate dresses.
-Italian fashion reached its peak during the Renaissance.
-As Italy is widely recognized as the cradle and birthplace of the Renaissance, art, music, education, finance and philosophy flourished, and along with it, Italian fashion designs became very popular especially those worn by the Medicis in Florence.
+Since the 11th century, Italy has played a leading role in the European fashion industry.
+This is due to the rise of powerful cities such as Venice, Milan, Florence, Naples, Vicenza, and Rome, which began to produce a wide range of goods, including robes, jewelry, textiles, shoes, fabrics, ornaments, and elaborate dresses.
+Italian fashion reached its peak during the Renaissance, a period widely recognized as having originated in Italy, which brought remarkable advancements in various fields, including art, music, education, finance, and philosophy.
+It was during this era that Italian fashion designs became very popular, particularly among the Medicis in Florence.
 The fashions of Queen Catherine de' Medici of France were considered among the most fashionable in Europe.
+After a period of decline from the 17th to the mid-20th century, Italy returned to being a leading nation in fashion, and Florence was Italy's fashion capital in the 1950s and 1960s from the very first high fashion parade at the Sala Bianca of the Pitti Palace.

-After a decline in the 17th to mid-20th century, Italy returned to being a leading nation in fashion, and Florence was Italy's fashion capital in the 50s and 60s from the very first high fashion parade at the Sala Bianca of the Pitti Palace. in 1952 with names such as Emilio Schuberth, Emilio Pucci, Vincenzo Ferdinandi, Roberto Capucci, Sorelle Fontana, Germana Marucelli, Mila Schön, Fausto Sarli, whilst Milan led the way in the 70s and 80s, with then-new labels and designers such as Walter Albini, Armani, Enrico Coveri, Dolce & Gabbana, Gianfranco Ferré, Fiorucci, Romeo Gigli, Krizia, Missoni, Moschino, Luciano Soprani, Trussardi and Versace and opening up and setting up their first boutiques and emporia.
+In 1952, with names such as Emilio Schuberth, Emilio Pucci, Vincenzo Ferdinandi, Roberto Capucci, Sorelle Fontana, Germana Marucelli, Mila Schön, Fausto Sarli, whilst Milan led the way in the 1970s and 1980s, with then-new labels and designers such as Walter Albini, Armani, Enrico Coveri, Dolce & Gabbana, Gianfranco Ferré, Fiorucci, Romeo Gigli, Krizia, Missoni, Moschino, Luciano Soprani, Trussardi and Versace and opening up and setting up their first boutiques and emporia.
 Until the 1970s, Italian fashion was mainly designed for the rich and famous, more or less like the French "Haute Couture".
 From Audrey Hepburn to Grace Kelly, Hollywood stars chose Italian designs, helping to bring Made in Italy to the global stage.
-The timeless charm of Italian garments, characterized by high-quality materials and impeccable craftsmanship, became synonymous with glamour and sophistication.
-Italian fashion houses established themselves as leaders in the industry, setting trends that would be emulated worldwide.
-Yet, in the 1970s and 80s, Italian fashion started to concentrate on ready-to-wear clothes, such as coats, jackets, trousers, shirts, jeans, jumpers and miniskirts.
-The 80s were years in which consumerism became a global phenomenon and advertising became more and more invasive, in which the obsession with physical form was rampant and the "culture of appearance" also invaded fashion, which experienced one of the most eclectic periods in its history.
+In the 1970s and 1980s, Italian fashion started to concentrate on ready-to-wear clothes, such as coats, jackets, trousers, shirts, jeans, jumpers and miniskirts.
+The 1980s were years in which consumerism became a global phenomenon and advertising became more and more invasive, in which the obsession with physical form was rampant and the "culture of appearance" also invaded fashion, which experienced one of the most eclectic periods in its history.
 Milan became more affordable and stylish for shoppers and home to the most desired names such as Giorgio Armani and Gianni Versace, while Florence was deposed of its position as the Italian fashion capital and replaced by Rome, which grew in importance as a high fashion pole in the country thanks to the creations of Valentino, Fendi, Roberto Capucci, Renato Balestra and Gattinoni.
-In the '90s fashion was about contamination of styles that took inspiration from different worlds and that gave birth to a casualwear whose iconic items were high-waisted jeans, slip dresses, colourful sweatshirts and checked shirts with Miuccia Prada inventing the "ugly-chic" style which changed the rules in aesthetics.
-Italian fashion's relevance transcends decades and in the early 2000s can be confirmed by former Google CEO Eric Schmidt revealing that the invention of Google images was due to the incredibly high number of searches for photos of the Versace's jungle print dress worn by Jennifer Lopez at Grammys in 2000.
+In the 1990s, fashion was about contamination of styles that took inspiration from different worlds and that gave birth to a casualwear whose iconic items were high-waisted jeans, slip dresses, colourful sweatshirts and checked shirts with Miuccia Prada inventing the "ugly-chic" style which changed the rules in aesthetics.